Samsung Galaxy Z Flip 6: Design

-Key features
+Specifications

+Display

+The Galaxy Z Flip 6 features a 6.7‑inch Dynamic AMOLED 2X main display with a resolution of 2640 × 1080 pixels (21:9 aspect ratio) and a pixel density of approximately 426 ppi.
+It supports a variable refresh rate from 1 to 120 Hz, enabling adaptive performance based on content type.
+The display also supports HDR10+ and is protected by Ultra Thin Glass (UTG).

+Cover Display and FlexMode

+The device features a 3.4-inch Super AMOLED cover display with a folder-like shape screen, similar to the Galaxy Z Flip 5.
+The screen is protected by Gorilla Glass Victus 2.

 Flex Mode

 Flex Mode enables the device to stay partially folded at various stable angles, typically between 75 and 115 degrees.
 When activated, supported apps automatically adjust their interface—often displaying content on the upper half and controls or additional features on the lower half of the screen.
 This configuration allows users to interact with media or multitask without fully unfolding the device.

 Flex Cam

 Flex Cam builds on Flex Mode by enhancing camera functionality for hands-free use.
 When the device is partially folded and positioned at a stable angle—such as on a table or shelf—users can take selfies, group shots, or record videos without manually holding the phone.
 Example use cases include static camera setups for video recording or remote communication.
 Additional features include automatic framing to maintain subject alignment, voice-activated capture for touch-free operation, and live camera previews via the cover display.